zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js async "$worker_count" ...
 ~~~

-By default, the bot will perform move analyses synchronously on the main thread.
+By default, the bot will perform move analyses using at most as many workers as there are CPU cores in the runtime.
 This can be changed by using the `async` specifier.

-The maximum number of workers used can be given, but it can also be elided.
-If it is elided, the number of cores in the CPU will be used to determine how many workers to use.
+Currently, for backwards compatibility, specifying `async` without a worker count is allowed, but has no effect.
+This is deprecated and might be removed in the future.

 changing the base Lichess URL <br> the `origin` specifier
 ---